Clover has San Antonio covered

 SAN ANTONIO, Texas (Feb.
 19, 2019) – Today, newly conducted survey results from the February Clover Health Flu Shot Monitor reveal that only 70% of San Antonio area seniors have gotten a flu shot so far this season.
 This is a minimal increase from last month’s findings, indicating a worrisome plateau in vaccinations as flu activity in the region.

 Nationally, 63% of seniors surveyed in February had received the vaccine this flu season, which is unchanged from January.
 Though San Antonio seniors are slightly ahead of the national average, the latest Flu Shot Monitor results are prompting the Medicare Advantage insurer to urge all Bexar County residents to get vaccinated immediately.

 The Clover Health Flu Shot Monitor also found that:

-The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in Bexar County and across the U.S. to assess how prepared seniors are for this flu season.
+The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in San Antonio and across the U.S. to track the percentage of adults 60 and older who get vaccinated throughout this flu season.

 As opposed to traditional fee-for-service that focuses on “sick care”, Medicare Advantage insurers like Clover often offer a range of preventative care benefits, such as gym memberships, dental coverage, and home visits.
 Clover members also receive free flu shots as part of its comprehensive plan benefits.

 The February Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in the San Antonio region.
 The national survey was of 1,000 adults 60+ throughout the U.S.